 King Francis I is said to have spent 1000 days at Saint-Germain-en-Laye which, considering the sumptuous castles in the Loire Valley and Fontainbleau, is quite something!

 François I's son, Henri II continued with more of the building work, including the new castle which was completed under Henri IV.
-During the reigns of both Henri IV and Louis XIII, the Château Vieux was left to royal children and their household staff.
+During the reigns of both Henri IV and Louis XIII, the present Château Vieux was left to royal children and their household staff.

 The Sun King, Louis XIV was born in Saint-Germain's Château Neuf, 5 September 1638.
 All that's left of the "new" castle is the red-bricked Pavillon, now part of the Hotel Henri IV that looks over the Seine to Paris.
-This hotel boasts a couple of other births from the culinary world: soufflé potatoes and the legendary Béarnaise sauce.

-I was lucky to see the original birth and baptism papers from the local archives during an enlightening conference of Louis XIV in Saint-Germain-en-Laye, thanks to our local historian, François Boulet.
-The baptism took place in the St Louis Chapel when Louis (le Dauphin) was 4 years old in the presence of his parents, Louis XIII and Anne of Austria.
+The baptism took place in the Château's St Louis Chapel when Louis (le Dauphin) was 4 years old in the presence of his parents, Louis XIII and Anne of Austria.
 It was such a long awaited royal birth that 30,000 bells peeled all around France to celebrate!

 Following Louis XIV marriage in 1660, he moved into the Château Vieux, breaking with tradition with the new castle.